cloud-vinny/Computing_Tech_Proj_Assignment/README.md

    ```

 3. **Open and run the notebook:**
-   - Open `Spam1.ipynb` in Jupyter Notebook or VS Code
+   - Open `SPAM_FINAL.ipynb` in Jupyter Notebook or VS Code
    - Run all cells to execute the complete pipeline

 ## 📈 Key Features